Bernardo-MG/development-docs/services/logging.md

 ## Levels Usage

-* Debug: fine grained information, for debuggin
+* Debug: fine grained information, for debugging.
+No long-term value
 * Info: system announcements \(scheduled jobs, services starting/stopping\), configuration, version data, usage
 * Warn: conditions which tell that the system is not working as expected
 * Error: condition which tells the system has failed, critical failures